paulbouwer/hello-kubernetes/docs/build-and-push-container-images.md

 - [Docker cli](https://www.docker.com/)
 - Container registry

-If you are using the [VS Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) based development environment, all of the prerequisites will be available in the terminal.

 ## Makefile configuration

 The `Makefile` in the root folder of the repo provides the functionality to allow you to build and push your own `hello-kubernetes` container image.